Ploirad/WRO-2024-ArduMASTERS/other/Readme.md

 <h1>Summary:
   </h1><b/>

-In this folder we got
+In this folder we got our logo